George Eyrich

 Eyrich is one of many ballplayers who only appeared in the major leagues during World War II.
+He served in the United States Navy aboard the SS Elwood Haynes during the Battle of Leyte Gulf and later aboard a transport ship.

 He made his major league debut on June 13, 1943, in a road doubleheader against the New York Giants at the Polo Grounds.

 Eyrich appeared in a total of nine games, all in relief, with six games finished in 1943 for the Philadelphia Phillies.
 Even though he allowed 36 baserunners (27 hits and 9 walks) in just 182/3 innings pitched, he gave up only seven earned runs.
 His short career ended with a 0–0 record and a 3.38 ERA.

 Eyrich was born and died in Reading, Pennsylvania.